 The level of inflammation in the joints generally corresponds to the extent of the inflammation in the colon.
-The symptoms of peripheral arthritis usually disappear without causing long-term damage once UC symptoms are under control.
+The symptoms of peripheral arthritis usually disappear without causing long-term damage once UC symptoms are in remission.

-This form of arthritis is also known as spondylitis or spondyloarthropathy, and it causes pain in the lower spine and sacroiliac joints.
+Also known as spondylitis or spondyloarthropathy, axial arthritis causes pain in the lower spine and sacroiliac joints.

-Joint pain from axial arthritis may present months or years before a person experiences any UC symptoms.
+Joint pain from axial arthritis may occur months or years before UC symptoms appear.

 This condition can lead to parts of the spine fusing, which can decrease a person’s range of motion and result in permanent damage.

-Symptoms can cause long-term damage, and a person may require surgical removal of the colon.
+Symptoms can cause long-term damage, and include inflammation in:

 It is essential that people visit a rheumatologist for a proper diagnosis so they can get the best treatment and learn techniques for managing their symptoms.

-People with peripheral arthritis but without UC can usually control pain and swelling with nonsteroidal anti-inflammatory drugs, such as ibuprofen or aspirin.
+People with peripheral arthritis but without UC can usually manage pain and swelling with nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin.

 However, doctors do not usually recommend these medications to people with UC because they can irritate and further inflame the intestines.

-Instead, the following medications may be necessary to control both the joint and intestinal inflammation and pain:
+Instead, the following medications may be necessary to manage both the joint and intestinal inflammation and pain:

 - immune-suppressing drugs